Monitoring the health or your prostate and keeping an eye out for unusual symptoms can help you catch the disease early. This includes:

 Scripps MD Anderson Cancer Center encourages patients and the community to be proactive in early detection of prostate cancer through screenings and education.

-Most men have no symptoms or signs of prostate cancer in its early stages.
+Most men with prostate cancer have no symptoms or signs in its early stages.
 As the disease becomes more advanced, prostate cancer signs may include:

 - A slow or weak urine stream